koaning/doubtlab/README.md

 model = LogisticRegression(max_iter=1_000)
 model.fit(X, y)

-# Next we can the reasons for doubt.
+# Next we can add reasons for doubt.
 In this case we're saying
 # that examples deserve another look if the associated proba values
 # are low or if the model output doesn't match the associated label.
 reasons = {